Alchaize/adventOfCode2021/README.md

-# adventOfCode2021
+# Advent Of Code 2021
 My solutions to the advent of code puzzles.
-The intent is to learn python.
+The intent is to learn some python.

 Read the code at your own risk.